SCYou27/Projects_ASCON/project_U-Os/0005_attack/README.md

    `./script_all.sh`

 7. **Key enumeration**
    With the probability tables, we apply the key enumeration algorithm to enumerate up to 100000 candidates to estimate the success rate within this computation capacity.
+We implement this enumeration step assuming that the attacker can access only a pair of plaintext and cipher+tag.

    _byte attack_:
    `cd key_enumeration_bytes/`